NFL Rumors: Rob Gronkowski’s Comeback Bid For This Season Is Officially Over

 “We all love Gronk and I think the bottom line is he hasn’t put his retirement papers in,” Kraft said, via NFL.com.
 “So we can always pray and hope….
 That’s a good academic argument that there is hope for us still with Gronk.”

-It’s not clear if Gronkowski could still be considering coming out of his retirement.
+It’s not clear if Gronkowski could still be considering coming out of retirement.
 While he has been open about feeling healthier and able to play again, Gronkowski has also branched out and taken on a number of business interests, including a partnership with a CBD company.